michaelfilletti/myrepository/README.md

 # My Portfolio

----WORK IN PROGRESS---

 Portfolio containing all documentation (and coding in some cases) of major projects I've worked in my career, particularly those carried out at University and at previous roles.
 For privacy purposes, data is excluded or generated randomly.

-Work Projects
+# Work Projects

 - Deal Machine (Baybets/Catena):
 The Deal Machine is a tool used to evaluate the strength of current deals with operators and identify any potential optimizations to increase revenues.

 - Monthly Player Dashboard (Baybets/Catena):
-Illustrates various player related stats to help the company identify most profitable operators, retention rates and quality of players
+Illustrates various player related stats to help the company identify most profitable operators, retention rates and quality of players.

+- Data ETL Automation (Baybets/Catena):
+Using Python to query the Google Sheets API to extract and transform data into a useful manner to load into Power BI.

 - Uniblue Typical Funnel:
 While at Uniblue I worked a lot on funnels and identifying any potential drops or increases in our funnel, to help the business identify any issues or potential bottlenecks.

-University Projects
+# University Projects

 - Linear Regression from scratch (without packages)

 - Support Vector Regression from scratch (without packages)

 - Predicting Bankruptcy using News Articles and Financial Data

 - Classifying Sportsbook Customers using Gaussian Process Classification

 - Football Game Predictor